mvolkmann/blog/src/web-dev-tips.md

-A CSS reset is a set of CSS rules that attempt to set the CSS properties of standard HTML elements so they render the same across all the popular web browsers.
+A CSS reset is a set of CSS rules that attempt to set the CSS properties of standard HTML elements so they render the same across all popular web browsers.
 There are many such resets available.
 The most popular is {% aTargetBlank "https://necolas.github.io/normalize.css/", "normalize.css" %}.